charlesbaird-dsa/standards-catalogue/source/Guidance/referencedata/index.html.md

 </table>

-Publish reference data for use across government

-### Share your reference data for use in projects and services outside your organisation
+# Share your reference data for use in projects and services outside your organisation

-# Who should use this guidance
+## Who should use this guidance

 This guidance is for government employees who are publishing reference data for the use of others in government.
 It shares the best practice